 Despite having worked in the past, those strategies are outdated.
 Today's backlink guidelines revolve around your content and overall authority on a topic, which can be achieved by:

 - Guest bloggers creating content on your site

 - Original research with insights

 - Write quality blog posts for other sites in your industry

 - Link reclamation

 Getting unique and authoritative links is crucial for higher ranking in the SERPs and improving your SEO.
-Google's algorithm on evaluation of links evolved in recent years creating a more challenging process now to get high quality backlinks.
-External links still matter and aren’t obsolete, so start working on strategies to get valuable backlinks to improve your search visibility.
+Google's algorithm on evaluation of links evolved in recent years which focused on quality links, not quantity.
+This created a more challenging process to gain high quality backlinks within your SEO strategy.
+External links still matter and aren’t obsolete, so start working on a link building strategy to improve your search visibility.